MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-instances-.md

 ---
-Description: The Instances\_ method of the SWbemObject object creates an enumerator that returns the instances of the current class object.
+description: The Instances\_ method of the SWbemObject object creates an enumerator that returns the instances of the current class object.
 This method implements a simple query.
 More complex queries may require the use of SWbemServices.ExecQuery. ms.assetid: 30402d7d-f7cb-43b5-96b5-a8a76144e32d ms.tgt_platform: multiple
 title: SWbemObject.Instances_ method (Wbemdisp.h)